360 Degrees Feedback: Is it an Effective Method of Performance Evaluation?

 1. Improves Team Effectiveness

 A 360-degree appraisal not only promotes the growth of an individual, but also the team as a whole.
 Evaluation brings to light the strengths and weaknesses of an individual in a team.
-The individual can use the feedback to improve him/herself, in turn, helping the team work more effectively now that they understand each other better.
+The individual can use the feedback to improve him/herself, in turn, helping the teamwork more effectively now that they understand each other better.
+After all, a Quantum Workplace survey says that 41% of workers want recognition from their colleagues.

 2. Improves Employee Retention